Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 7. If `start` or `stop` are omitted they extend to the beginning or end of `a` in the direction being sliced.
-Slices like `a[:i]` or `a[i:]` should be though of as the `start` or `stop` being omitted, not as a colon to the left or right of an index.
+Slices like `a[:i]` or `a[i:]` should be thought of as the `start` or `stop` being omitted, not as a colon to the left or right of an index.
 (See section {ref}`omitted`)

 Throughout this guide, we will use as an example the same prototype list as we